-Our second step was the mission of San Javier, at one hour drive from Loreto.
+Our second step was the mission of San Javier, a one hour drive from Loreto.
 The crooked road in itself is breathtaking, with spectacular views over the sierra.

 San Javier is a tiny village in an oasis in the middle of the desert.
 Besides visiting the old church you can have access to the gardens and museums and you can purchase some local wine and sweets if you wish to help support the local business.

-I would recommend eating in the restaurant by the church and just enjoy village life.
+I would recommend eating in the restaurant by the church and just enjoying village life.

 By the time we returned to Loreto, it was mid-afternoon and I ended my beautiful day with a walk in the Malecon and a nice coffee in the plaza.

 This is a relaxing trip to the nearby island of Coronado.